Graph-Loc: Robust Graph-Based LiDAR Pose Tracking with Compact Structural Map Priors under Low Observability and Occlusion: EXPERIMENTS

-\textbf{Results and analysis.} Table~\ref{tab:sim_results} reports quantitative results and Figure~\ref{Fig_5} visualizes representative trajectories and map constructions.
-With the Gazebo-derived structural prior, the resulting map provides clean and stable constraints, yielding reliable tracking in static and mild-occlusion conditions.
-With the unsplit polygon-outline prior, our method maintains stable trajectory alignment as occlusion increases, indicating that compact occupancy-derived priors can remain effective without contour splitting when association is solved globally and pose updates are stabilized by degeneracy-aware refinement.
+\textbf{Results and analysis.} Table~\ref{tab:sim_results} reports quantitative results and Figure~\ref{Fig_7} visualizes representative trajectories and map constructions.
+With the Gazebo-derived structural prior, the resulting map provides clean and stable constraints, yielding reliable tracking in the static and mild-occlusion settings.
+With the unsplit polygon-outline prior, Graph-Loc maintains stable trajectory alignment as occlusion increases, indicating that compact occupancy-derived priors can remain effective without contour splitting when association is solved globally and pose updates are stabilized by degeneracy-aware refinement.

-Overall, this controlled study complements the outdoor benchmarks by explicitly varying occlusion density under low-observability structure, and further demonstrates that the proposed framework supports heterogeneous compact priors (occupancy-derived outlines and layout-based priors) with consistent robustness.
+Overall, this controlled study complements DOALS by explicitly varying pedestrian-induced occlusion density while keeping the route, prior map, and structural layout fixed.
+It shows that Graph-Loc can maintain reliable compact-prior tracking under controlled dynamic occlusions in a weakly constrained environment, and further demonstrates that the proposed framework supports heterogeneous compact priors, including occupancy-derived outlines and layout-based priors.